amberxuqianchen/effort-osf/README.md

 To start from scratch, follow the instructions contained within the script files:

 - The raw texts of congressional speeches can be downloaded from [Stanford Congress Text Data](https://data.stanford.edu/congress_text).
-- The raw texts of People's Daily newspaper are only available upon request (email amber.chen@psych.ucsb.edu).
+- The raw texts of People's Daily newspaper are only available upon request.
-- Run codes 01 ~03 to train the word2vec models.
+- Run codes 01 ~ 03 to train the word2vec models.

 ## Contact
-If you encounter any issues when trying to run this analysis, feel free to reach out at amber.chen@psych.ucsb.edu.
+If you encounter any issues when trying to run this analysis, feel free to reach out.